vaishr/feed_express_postgres/README.md

 Once you are logged in successfully you will be redirected to the feed where you can post a new feed post for the logged in user.

-## Possible Improvements

-* Deploy database to make set up simpler
-* Implement new posts feature to show which posts are newly added
-* Implement sessions and hash passwords for more security